cortiztech/quickbooks-bigquery-etl-pipeline/README.md

 1. **Pub/Sub**.
 Create a Pub/Sub topic to which the cloud function can subscribe.
 2. **Cloud Scheduler**.
 Utilize to setup extraction schedules.
 3. **Cloud Function**.
 Run lightweight code to extract QBO raw data using REST API.
 This will be triggered by a Pub/Sub topic running on a schedule.

+#### 2. Loading
+The loading stage involves storing the raw data in a scalable and secure solution.
+Google Cloud storage bucket is utilized to serve as a data sink, that is a raw data is stored before it is processed and loaded into the Bigquery data warehouse for analysis.